yeaeunni/yeaeunni.github.io/_pages/about.md

 2. Designing and developing explainable AI systems to support self-regulated learning

 3. Assessing the fairness of these AI systems, particularly for underserved learners (e.g., individuals diagnosed with ADHD).

+Before beginning my PhD, I earned my B.S. in Mathematics and Statistics at UIUC.
+Outside of research, I love walking my dog and exploring new places when I travel.